-Teresa de Jesus RAFAEL The Americas - Guatemala Laureate 1996 WWSF Prize for Women's Creativity in Rural Life © Teresa fled to Mexico after both her husband and father were killed by the army.
+Teresa fled to Mexico after both her husband and father were killed by the army.
 Once there, she founded a refugee women's organization, Mama Maquin, that grew into a political force of which she is a regional coordinator.
 She educates both women and men about women's rights and organizes the village women of Cuarto Pueblo in community projects such as literacy programs, corn-grinding mills, and childcare centers.
 She is a leader and an international human rights activist who simultaneously cultivates her land singlehandedly and raises her children.
-Mayan farmer and political activist.